Symphony No. 6 (Mozart)

-Symphony No. 6 in F major, K. 43, was composed by Wolfgang Amadeus Mozart in 1767.
-According to Alfred Einstein in his 1937 revision of the Köchel catalogue, the symphony was probably begun in Vienna and completed in Olomouc, a Moravian city to which the Mozart family fled to escape a Viennese smallpox epidemic; see Mozart and smallpox.
+Symphony No. 6 in F major, K. 43, was composed by Wolfgang Amadeus Mozart in 1767 when he was eleven.
+According to Alfred Einstein in his 1937 revision of the Köchel catalogue, the symphony was probably begun in Vienna and completed in Olomouc, a Moravian city to which the Mozart family fled to escape a Viennese smallpox epidemic.

 The symphony is in four movements.
-Its initial performance was at Brno on 30 December 1767 The autograph of the score is today preserved in the Jagiellonian Library in Kraków.
+Its initial performance was at Brno on 30 December 1767.
+The autograph of the score is today preserved in the Jagiellonian Library in Kraków.

-Movements and instrumentation
+Music

-The instrumentation for the first performance was: 2 flutes; 2 oboes; 2 horns; bassoon; strings and continuo.
+The instrumentation for the first performance was two flutes, two oboes, bassoon, two horns, strings, and continuo.
 The flutes are used in the second movement in place of the oboes.
 For the first time in a symphony, Mozart uses two obligatory viola parts.

-This is Mozart's first four-movement symphony, in which he introduces the Minuet and Trio for the first time, a feature common in many of his symphonies thereafter.
+This is Mozart's first four-movement symphony, in which he introduces the minuet and trio for the first time, a feature common in many of his symphonies thereafter.
 The movements are: